lcfhines/weather-forecast/README.md

 ## Description
 The application runs in the browser and features dynamically updated HTML and CSS.
 Data is retrieved from the OpenWeather API based on the user's input in the search field.

+To utilize the application, the user clicks into a search bar and types the name of a city.
+The Geocoding API returns the coordinates of the city.
+The current and 5 day forecast are fetched using those coordinates.
+An icon representation of weather conditions, the temperature, the humidity, and the wind speed are all printed to the application.

 The user's search history is stored in the browser, so a user can click on a recently searched city and see the current and future conditions without searching again.

 ## User Story